Apples in Winter

 Directed by Claire Parker

-of the National New Play Network Smith Prize for Political Theatre and the Susan Glaspell Award
+Winner National New Play Network Smith Prize for Political Theatre and the Susan Glaspell Award

 Nominated for the Susan Smith Blackburn prize